aarcascuerda/PFM-WMH/README.md

 The codes are separated in two different folders.
 All the requirments needed for each part are detailed in the respective codes and `README` file.

-* [Bash scrits folder](https://github.com/aarcascuerda/PFM-WMH/blob/master/bash_scripts) in where you will find all the scripts needed to preprocess the data and run the method container's as well as a `README` file detailing the process to run them.
+* [Bash scripts folder](https://github.com/aarcascuerda/PFM-WMH/blob/master/bash_scripts) in where you will find all the scripts needed to preprocess the data and run the method container's as well as a `README` file detailing the process to run them.
 * [Pythons folder](https://github.com/aarcascuerda/PFM-WMH/blob/master/pythons) in where you will find all the python notebooks needed to analyze the data, create the reference standard masks, compute the metrics and do the evaluation.
 Then, there is also a set of python files used to run those codes.
 All the descriptions are detailend in each file and the process to run them is detailed in the `README` file.